dangrazh/Data-Table/README.md

 ATTENTION: While the basic functionality is fully tested and should work without issues, some of the functionaliy is still under construction and not fully tested!

 ## Classes
+You need to include the following three files into your project to use the Data-Table class.

 |Class|Description|
 | --- | --- |